64bit-polygon/older_projects/README.md

 # [Fresh links](https://github.com/64bit-polygon/older_projects/blob/main/fresh_links/README.md)

 Fresh links was a cloud-based RSS reader built with WordPress.
 The user’s posts appeared in a timeline and are stripped free of ads, superfluous HTML, and with their full text.
 The articles could be automatically deleted after a user set amount of time, listed in the timeline indefinitely, or saved into a separate section.
-[Here's recording](https://natedelacruz.com/fresh-links) of it.
+[Here's a recording](https://natedelacruz.com/fresh-links) of it.

 `WordPress`, `PHP`, `JS`, `HTML`, `CSS`